Spring Vignettes: Mantel

 I kept both pieces of "art" in the dark grey frames the same - the Physical Map of the Pacific Ocean (a page cut out from an old atlas) and the antique fish print (lying around from when I framed a bunch for our foyer).

 I've discovered I just love educational, informational nature drawings and things, so I hit up Vintage Printable for some replacements for the two brushed silver shadowbox frames.
-Under the Animal Gallery, I found this
+Under the Animal Gallery, I found this butterfly chart (from the Gov't Printing Office of India) which went in the big frame on the left.

 Then, after removing the little glass apothecary bottles that were here, I added a nest and eggs.